 Electrical Safety

-One in seven home fires is an electrical fire.
-Some of these fires are caused by electrical system failures and appliance defects, but many more are caused by the misuse and poor maintenance of electrical appliances, incorrectly installed wiring, and overloaded circuits and extension cords.
+Did you know that one in seven home fires is classified as an electrical fire?
+Some of these fires are caused by electrical system failures and appliance defects, but many more are started by the misuse and poor maintenance of electrical appliances, incorrectly installed wiring, and overloaded circuits and extension cords.
+Here are some helpful tips to best guard your home against electrical fires.Â

 Appliances

-- Use light bulbs that match the recommended wattage on the lamp or fixture.
+- Only use light bulbs that match the recommended wattage on the lamp or fixtureÂ

 Extension Cords, Power Strips and Surge Protectors

-- Replace worn, old or damaged extension cords right away.
+- Replace old, worn, or damaged extension cords right away

 Outlets

-- Never force a three-prong cord into a two-slot outlet.
+- Never force a three-prong cord into a two-slot outlet

-- Install tamper-resistant electrical outlets if you have young children.
+- Install tamper-resistant electrical outlets if you have young children

 Make sure all electrical work in your home is done by a qualified electrician!